andrewmolyuk/eslint-plugin-vue-modular/README.md

 This plugin provides rules to enforce modular architecture boundaries in Vue.js applications.

 > [!IMPORTANT]
 > The list of rules is a work in progress.
-Rules with links are implemented and documented, and can be used in your project.
+Rules with links are implemented and documented.
+>
+> 15 of 92 rules completed.

 ### File Organization Rules